 An IVA is no easy ride and isn’t the best solution for everyone.

-However, there is piece of legislation called statute barred.
-This refers to the Limitations Act.
+However, there is a piece of legislation called the Limitation Act which refers to something called ‘statute barred’.

 This is the only real piece of debt law that could see your debt deemed unenforceable, after a period of six years.

-Creditors are unable to legally pursue you for the debt if, after six years;
+Creditors are unable to legally pursue you for most unsecured debts if, after six years;

 - You or any one else owing the money (on a debt in joint names) have not made a payment